 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the January 2011 Critical Patch Update and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review Cisco security advisory cisco-sa-20110427-cucm and apply any necessary updates or workarounds to help mitigate the risks.

 Google has released Chrome 11.0.696.57 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
 These vulnerabilities may allow an attacker to execute arbitrary code or conduct cross-site scripting attacks.